davehorner/cargo-e/README.md

   ```
   `--run-all` by itself (without a numeric value)

-     will set the run mode to "forever"â€”meaning each target is allowed to run until it terminates naturally.
+     will set the run mode to "forever"—meaning each target is allowed to run until it terminates naturally.

   `--run-all 10`